 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

-This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in a portion of the Colorado River from 6 a.m. on April 16, 2009 through 6 p.m.
-April 18, 2010.
+This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit or anchor in portion of Lake Havasu between 7 a.m. and 11 a.m. on June 1, 2010.

-This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons.
-Although the safety zone would apply to the entire width of the river, traffic would be allowed to pass through the zone with the permission of the Coast Guard patrol commander.
-Before the effective period, the Coast Guard will publish a local notice to mariners (LNM).
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons: Vessel traffic can pass safely around the safety zone.
+Before the effective period, the coast Guard will publish a local notice to mariners (LNM) and will issue broadcast notice to mariners (BNM) alerts via marine channel 16 VHF before the safety zone is enforced.